-When you inspect your code, you have to tell RubyMine which types of problems you would like to search for and get reports about.
-Such configuration can be preserved as an inspection profile.
+When you inspect your code, you can tell RubyMine which types of problems you would like to search for and get reports about.
+Such configurations can be preserved as inspection profiles.

 - IDE profiles are intended for personal use only and are stored locally in XML files under the USER_HOME/.<RubyMine version>/config/inspection directory.